Overview

 Not ideal

-- Teams that need AI visibility monitoring
+- Teams that need AI answer monitoring or keyword research as the main job

 Decision question